LeTYu/Mechanical_Gradient_Seg/README.md

 # Mechanical_Gradient_Seg
-Replace the Filepath with path to your data.
+Replace the Filepath in segtest.py with path to your data.